 Now that you have some information to work with, it’s time to do more research.
 While primary research (questionnaires, surveys and focus groups) is ideal, it can get expensive and might not be affordable for you.
 An alternative would be to search for existing sources and extract information related to your target market.
 Social media is a good place to start, and gives you a chance to find out what they think about the types of services you will be offering.

-At the same time, consider checking out your competition and their target markets.
-But don’t just include the same people — think of ways to differentiate your target market.
+Consider checking out your competition and their target markets.
+At the same time, think of ways to differentiate your target market from the others.